 This is the most widely used loan program and is typically favored by the seasoned buyer.
-The advantages to this loan is the lower mortgage insurance (MI) rate if your down payment is less than 20% OR no MI if your down payment is 20% or more.
+One advantage to this loan is the lower mortgage insurance (MI) rate versus the FHA MI rate if your down payment is less than 20%.
+If your down payment is 20% or more, MI is not required.

-Call us about our JUMBO LOAN programs.
-10% down payment with no mortgage insurance programs are available if you qualify.
+Call us about our JUMBO LOANS!
+10% down payment programs with no mortgage insurance are available if you qualify.
 More information on our jumbo loans coming soon.

 Conventional loans require:

 1. If you have an FHA loan.

 If your original down payment using an FHA loan was less than 20%, you must refinance your loan once your mortgage reaches 20% equity to drop the mortgage insurance.
 The mortgage insurance will not automatically drop off.
 However, if your down payment was 20% or more using an FHA loan, the mortgage insurance will drop off after 11 years.
 Typically, you'll be able to save money by refinancing well before the 11 year mark.